atomjump/loop-server/README.md

 **amazonAWS**: optional.
 Currently required for image uploads.
 This is for S3 storage of uploaded images.

-**USDollarsPerSMS**: for reporting purposes only.
-This is what is shown to users if they choose to use the SMS notifications.
-Since there is a cost to you for each SMS, you will likely set this slightly higher than the actual cost of an SMS, to account for fluctuations in price.

-**twilioSMS**: optional.
-Required for sending off SMSes.

 **piwik**:  optional.
 Only needed for retrieving unique backgrounds for subdomains of atomjump.